NelsonGeeko/RancherTerraform/README.md

 # RancherTerraform

-Scripts to create EC2 nodes via the rancher terraform provider.
+Scripts to create an EC2 RKE2 or K3s cluster via the rancher terraform provider.

 ## SET UP